cmmasaba/studious-couscous/README.md

 - time_placed: hold the time the order was placed.
 It is autofilled when an order is created.
 - customer: a Foreign Key that associates a specific customer to an order instance.
 The relationship between an order and a customer is many-to-one.
 Many orders can belong to a single customer.
 - id: autogenrated and used as Primary Key
+##### Items
+This was supposed to be a model for items that can be ordered.
+Out of the interes of time I did not pursue this idea for long.
+In due time I will revisit it.
+The idea is that there should be a dropdown field of items for a user to select from when placing an order.<br>

 ## 3. REST API
 The API serive is built using [Django REST framework](https://www.django-rest-framework.org/ "The Django REST framework docs homepage").<br>